Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 If there is an exercise that a client hates to do, try to avoid it rather.

 Or if a client says they love the outdoors and don’t really like coming to the gym, even now and again, change things up.

-Have a session outside at the local park, if your gym allows, of course.
+Have a session outside at the local park if your gym allows it.